The 16 Personality Factor Questionnaire (16PF)

-For each of the 16 traits below, you will find a link to a separate article.
-The link contains:
+Note, that for each of the 16 traits below, you will find a link to a separate knowledge base article containing:

 An overview of the trait and a detailed description.

-Explanations of behaviors commonly associated with people who score low/high on each trait.
+Explanations of the behaviors that are commonly associated with individuals who score low range/high range on each trait.